She loves the contraption – about as much as I hate it.

 Like most kids, I had a monster living under my bed.

-He had green oily skin, yellow iridescent eyes and long claws that he raked across the floorboards whenever I approached my bed.
+He had green oily skin, yellow iridescent eyes and long claws that he loved to rake across the floorboards whenever I approached my bed.
 If I wasn’t quick enough or didn’t leap from far enough away, he’d snatch at my ankles to drag me down into the horrors that lay under the bed.

 As I rocketed down the hill, suddenly there he was sitting on my legs and glaring into my eyes.